Our Sunday Philadelphia Inquirer arrived on our driveway, as always, in a drab plastic bag.

 But Section D delivered a glimmering image of the promise of days to come.
 Under the headline, “A Global Takeout Destination” was picture after picture of all the best delicious offerings of Northeast Philly’s immigrant communities.

-I showed my wife and promised: “On the other side of this – ‘this’ of course being our long Covid tribulation – we’ll get Uzbeki shish kabobs.”
+I showed my wife and promised: “On the other side of this (‘this’ being the COVID-19 pandemic) we’ll get Uzbeki shish kabobs.”

-No takeout then – we’ll go in person to the Shish-Kabob Palace.
+No takeout—we’ll go in person to the Shish-Kabob Palace.
 We’ll pull out the stops.

 On the other side of this, we will feast.

-On a Thursday night tired centuries ago, Jesus and His disciples sat down to a meal together.
+One night centuries ago, Jesus and His disciples sat down to a meal together.

 It was a heavy, strange meal, a somber Passover Seder.

-Some weeks prior, Jesus had begun to drop disturbing language into their fellowship – “The Son of Man must suffer many things” – and then had led them relentlessly step by step to a city where powerful people wanted Him dead.
+Some weeks prior, Jesus had begun to drop disturbing language into their fellowship, like “The Son of Man must suffer many things”, and then had led them relentlessly step by step to a city where powerful people wanted Him dead.

 And at this meal, it all now was darker and deeper and more imminent than ever, as Jesus told them, “One of you will betray Me…take, eat, this is My body…Drink, for this is My blood poured out for many.”